 Overthinking is so common that many consider it natural, sometimes even productive.

 Overthinking is a modern phenomenon that’s unnatural and counterproductive.

 Overthinking?
 Don’t you mean correct thinking?
 It’s better to confront a problem than to ignore it.

-Sidebar: One of the simplest ways to stop overthinking is to build a mindfulness practice.
-This year-long journal can help you make that happen.
+Sidebar: One of the simplest ways to stop overthinking is to declutter your mind.
+This book can help you make that happen.

 Spend more time thinking about it and you’ll discover an insight you missed.

 That’s why your attention keeps coming back to it.
 The underlying concerns and emotions haven’t been addressed.